 STEP 3.
 Search Engine Optimization (SEO)

 To rank on the first page of Google for your city-specific search queries like “Dentists in San Jose” or “Get Root Canal in Austin“, will take almost 3 to 9 months of hard work with your website builder.
 There are no guarantees but just a general trend.
 Keep asking your SEO marketing guy why he is taking that step and how it will benefit you.
 Do consider posting some Youtube videos too.

 It’s every bit worth the effort.
 Returns are generally beyond imagination.
 Depending on the population of your city, you may get a few hundred to a few thousand website visitors every month.

-People who guarantee your website ranking on the first page of Google in 2 months, are modern day “Snake Oil” salesmen.
+People who guarantee your website ranking on the first page of Google in 2 months are modern-day “Snake Oil” salesmen.
 Do all the right things and then leave it up to Google to rank your website gradually.
 It can even take 12 to 18 months for ranks to improve.
 A lot depends on online competition from other dental practices in your area.
 Do not fall for cheap website builders.
 You get what you pay for.
-Ranking well on search engines requires your personal involvement, good article writers and review what they have written.
+Ranking well on search engines requires your involvement, good article writers and review what they have written.
 Do revisions if necessary.

 Your core website building effort ends here.
 Every now and then add some latest content to your website, or update existing articles if needed.

 Tell your Website Developer to help you create a local business listing on Google, BBB, Health Grades and Yelp.